Debugging Perl DBI

 Introduction

-Good DBI programming practise
+Good DBI programming practice

 Check the returns from DBI calls